2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 ka1.z100.somedomain.com  10.100.50.1   | ka1.z200.somedomain.com  10.200.40.1 |

 ### Cluster Bigcouch
+This needs to be done before install kazoo.

 On each Bigcouch node configure `z=2` on `/etc/kazoo/bigcouch/local.ini` as follows:
 ```